embergershared/aks-azfunctions/README.md

     }
     ```

-   The `func kubernetes deploy` uses this convention to use the `Values` JSON node to create a Kubernetes Secret with the Key / Value pairs in teh node, exposed in the pod.
+   The `func kubernetes deploy` uses the `Values` node to create a Kubernetes Secret with the Key / Value pairs in the node, exposed in the pod.

 2. Create a new `namespace` (for clean separation) and make it default